Ex-Trump lawyer Michael Cohen taken back into federal custody

-WASHINGTON -- President Donald Trump's former lawyer Michael Cohen has been taken back into federal custody Thursday, his attorney Jeffrey Levine told ABC News.
+WASHINGTON -- President Donald Trump's former personal lawyer and fixer, Michael Cohen, was returned to federal prison, weeks after his early release to serve the remainder of his sentence at home because of the coronavirus pandemic, his attorney Jeffrey Levine told news outlets Thursday.

+Levine said Cohen had been taken into custody for violating the terms of his release.
+His return to prison comes days after the New York Post published photos of him and his wife enjoying an outdoor meal with friends at a restaurant near his Manhattan home.

+Cohen, who pleaded guilty to tax evasion, campaign finance fraud and lying to Congress, had been released May 21 on furlough as part of an attempt to slow the spread of the virus in federal prisons.
+Cohen, 53, began serving his sentence in May 2019 and had been scheduled to remain in prison until November 2021.

 Ex-Trump lawyer Michael Cohen taken back into federal custody